 Festival events and performances centre around Cork’s City Hall, capacity 1,000; one of the most attractive and acoustically superb venues in Ireland.
 2015 Festival events in City Hall include: Opening Gala Concert, Rajaton, International Fleischmann Gala, National Open and Schools Competitions and the Closing Gala Concert.

 Situated near the heart of Cork, St. Fin Barre’s Cathedral is the most recent ecclesiastical site located where the saint is believed to have founded his monastic school in the 7th century.
 The building contains more than 1,260 sculptures and even a 24-lb cannonball, a legacy of the Siege of Cork in 1690.
-2014 Festival events in St. Fin Barre’s Cathedral include: Friday night Gala concert and the National Competition for Church Music.
+2015 Festival events in St. Fin Barre’s Cathedral include: Friday night Gala concert with Chamber Choir Ireland and the National Competition for Church Music.

 Launched in 2011 after a long period of restoration and redevelopment, the venue has been transformed into one of the city’s top cultural and performance spaces.
 Festival Events in Triskel Christchurch include: Choirs at Christchurch afternoon concerts.
 Top international choirs bring their serene sounds to the beautiful setting of Triskel Christchurch in three very special lunchtime performances.